End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

 \subsubsection{A Critical Examination of Cloud Provider Metrics}

 The prevailing paradigm of general-purpose cloud data paths, regardless of provider, introduces inherent architectural conflicts for high-performance data movement workflows.
 This challenge becomes acute at the petascale level.
 Analysis of major U.S. cloud providers reveals a focus on theoretical network bandwidth, often decoupled from storage I/O and end-to-end performance.
-The info in Tables~\ref{tab:tab7}-\ref{tab:tab9}, extracted from official provider documentation, illustrate this focus.
+The info in Tables~\ref{tab:tab7}-\ref{tab:tab9}, extracted from official provider documentation around mid-2025, illustrates this focus.